2012 Part 2

 I want a new soft leather journal.
 Some new jeans.
 More jumpers as this summer ain’t happening any time soon.
 Jumpers without holes in, or paint stains down them.
 Jeans that a) fit and b) aren’t covered in woodstain.

-I want to feel confident when I go out, not that I am dressed like a scrubber.
+I want to feel confident when I go out.

 My black work jumper has got holes in.
-I split a work skirt the other week with my big ass.
+I split a work skirt the other week.
 I’m not going to buy any more work clothes because of some other reasons.

 Today I was getting up, lifting weights, and then going shopping.